Wesmania/peak-soulmates/README.md

 * Shared slipping! (configurable)
 * New soulmates chosen at every biome!

-Bugs:

-* Players become immune to cold and have untreatable heat applied from things like scorchberries and geysers.
+Implemented, but maybe buggy:

-* Players that disconnect and rejoin no longer know who their soulmate is.
+* Players that disconnect and rejoin should re-discover what their soulmate is from other players.

 ## Planned features